-Chance to Shine has published new research which it says will create a blueprint for supporting teenage girls to play sport and develop as leaders.
+Chance to Shine has published new research which it says will help to create a blueprint for supporting teenage girls to play sport and develop as leaders.

 The independent research, conducted by the Centre for Sport, Physical Education & Activity Research (spear) at Canterbury Christ Church University, assessed the charity’s Secondary School Girls Programme which worked with 1,700 ‘Young Leaders’ and enabled a further 2,200 girls to take part in after-school clubs in over 100 state schools across the country.